-Sylvie has designed and taught on a variety of courses at both FE and HE levels and has industry experience in the areas of; Interaction Design, Systems Design, Web Development and Project Management.
-She is a Registered Prince2 Practitioner in Project Management.
+Sylvie has designed and taught on a variety of courses at both further education and higher education levels and has industry experience in the areas of Interaction Design, Systems Design, Web Development and Project Management.
+She is a Registered PRINCE2 Practitioner in Project Management.

-- Post Graduate Certificate in Research Degree Supervision, University of Northampton UK, in progress
+- Post Graduate Certificate in Research Degree Supervision, University of Northampton UK, 2018

 - Post Graduate Certificate in Higher Education, Regent’s University London, UK, 2016